nickscript0/links/COVID-19.md

 - [Good single country dashboard (author looking for help to expand to other countries) co.vid19.sg](https://co.vid19.sg/)

 ## News
+- [\[Mar 20, 2020\] How Alberta has managed to do more COVID-19 tests than any other province](https://www.cbc.ca/news/canada/calgary/alberta-covid-19-tests-more-than-other-provinces-1.5505622)
 - [\[Mar 11, 2020\] The Extraordinary Decisions Facing Italian Doctors](https://www.theatlantic.com/ideas/archive/2020/03/who-gets-hospital-bed/607807/) - "It may become necessary to establish an age limit for access to intensive care"
 - [\[Feb 28, 2020\] How Bad Will the
 Coronavirus Outbreak Get?